dracor-org/dracor-frontend/public/doc/what-is-dracor.md

 **DraCor is a showcase for the concept of [Programmable Corpora](https://doi.org/10.5281/zenodo.4284002).** It revolves around an API that provides data extracted from our TEI-encoded corpora.
 This website – dracor.org – uses this API to showcase some of the extractable information.
 Some data can be downloaded through the web interface.
 The more powerful, direct access point is the [documented API](api).

 **DraCor is an ecosystem.** You can connect to it on different levels.
 The platform was built to facilitate compliance with the [FAIR principles](https://www.go-fair.org/fair-principles/).
-We offer easy-to-use apps that let you explore different aspects of the corpora – for example, our [DraCor Shiny app](https://shiny.dracor.org/), which allows you to experiment with co-occurrence networks.
-We provide API wrappers for Python ([pydracor](https://pypi.org/project/pydracor/)), R ([rdracor](https://cran.r-project.org/web/packages/rdracor/index.html)) and Haskell (in development).
+We provide API wrappers for Python ([pydracor](https://pypi.org/project/pydracor/)), R ([rdracor](https://cran.r-project.org/web/packages/rdracor/index.html)), and Haskell (in development).
 In general, you are free to connect to the API the way you prefer.
+Moreover, we offer [tutorials](https://dracor.org/doc/tutorials) on how to use the DraCor API in research and explore different aspects of the corpora, such as Jupyter Notebooks.

-**DraCor sets out to be a living part of the Linked Open Data cloud.** We use Wikidata (and other) identifiers for authors, plays and characters.
-We also expose a [SPARQL endpoint](https://dracor.org/sparql) (in revision) so our own ontology can be queried, including many entities extracted from our corpora, like individual characters.
+**DraCor aims to be a living part of the Linked Open Data cloud.** We use Wikidata (and other) identifiers for authors, plays and characters.
+We also expose a [SPARQL endpoint](https://dracor.org/sparql) (in revision) so our own ontology can be queried, including many entities extracted from our corpora, such as individual characters.
 (Have a look at the DraCor ontology [via WebVOWL](https://vowl.acdh.oeaw.ac.at/#iri=https://raw.githubusercontent.com/dracor-org/dracor-schema/ontology/ontology/dracor-ontology.xml).)
 Our LOD component will be further developed and we will look closely at how we can cooperate with neighbouring projects.

-**DraCor aims to create an interface between traditional and digital literary studies.** The extent to which you can involve DraCor in your research on European drama (or literature in general), depends on your level of technical expertise (or support).
+**DraCor aims to create an interface between traditional and digital literary studies.** The extent to which you can involve DraCor in your research on European drama (or literature in general) depends on your level of technical expertise (or support).
 We are part of the continuous learning process that accompanies the practice of Digital Humanities and actively support the creation of more teaching and training material around DraCor.

 **DraCor's stability and sustainability** are key tasks for the near future.
 The project has come this far thanks to the enthusiasm of volunteers, without any direct third-party funding.
 While the platform will continue to evolve in parallel with new research questions, it should also become a stable infrastructure and reference point for (digital) literary studies and beyond.
 This will be a major focus of our ongoing work.

-**Ways to interact.** To keep discussions about DraCor on the spot, we use the GitHub Discussions feature (which is still in beta!) for the repositories [dracor-frontend](https://github.com/dracor-org/dracor-frontend/discussions) (everything concerning the website) and [dracor-api](https://github.com/dracor-org/dracor-api/discussions) (everything concerning our API functionality).
-If you want, ask questions or make suggestions directly there.
-There is also a [DraCor mailing list](https://www.listserv.dfn.de/sympa/info/dracormailinglist) you can [subscribe](https://www.listserv.dfn.de/sympa/subscribe/dracormailinglist) to.

-Preferred hashtags: **#DraCor** **#ProgrammableCorpora** **#DigitalHumanities**
+**Ways to interact.** There are various communication channels for the DraCor Community which you may check out [here](https://dev.dracor.org/doc/get-in-touch).

-DraCor as a project and the platform dracor.org are run jointly by our team at Freie Universität Berlin and University of Potsdam.
+DraCor as a project and the platform dracor.org are run jointly by our team at the Freie Universität Berlin and the University of Potsdam.
 For a full list of credits, please see our [Credits page](credits).

 <div id="eu-funding-note">